 Surround Sound support

-Adobe Premiere Pro is one of the few programs to support proper 5.1 surround sound editing and mixing.-You can even position your audio in “surround sound” and fly a clip around the room using the panning controls seen on the audio mixer above.
+Adobe Premiere Pro supports proper 5.1 surround sound editing and mixing.
+You can even position your audio in “surround sound” and fly a clip around the room using the panning controls seen on the audio mixer above.
 If you already have a Surround sound clip you simply bring it into the program and it goes onto a surround sound audio track, keeping the mix intact.
 If you are only making a stereo edit then Premiere Pro will automatically mix the clip down to stereo.

 You also need the right kind of sound card.
 Even though most sound cards these days do have surround sound connections and can play 5.1 sound using programs like Windows Media player, Premiere Pro will only play surround sound using a card which has proper ASIO drivers.
-ASIO sound cards are not too expensive - some Asus cards are around £40 and a decent Soundblaster card is about £100.
+ASIO sound cards are not too expensive - some Asus cards are around £40.
 You do not actually need the sound card to create a Surround Sound mix - you can do that on any set up - but you will not be able to hear what it sounds like without the ASIO sound card.
-We do not include such a sound card in the system as standard since most people will not edit surround sound so a cheaper card is good enough.
 If you want to edit surround sound then please mention this when you are buying a system